michaelc143/OpenAiChatBot/README.md

 # OpenAiChatBot
 React site that implements that OpenAI API through a chatbot
-- Working on image requests currently
+- Working on image requests currently (Implemented, need to test)
-- Will allow user to select between chat and image response